A direct controlled-phase gate between microwave photons: Analytical derivation of the engineered dynamics

 \end{widetext}

 With these analytical results, we can see that when we parametrically drive this dynamics, the energies of the states $|1\rangle|0\rangle|g\rangle$ and $|1\rangle|1\rangle|g\rangle$ are shifted by

 Eq.\,\ref{Eq: 01 rate} shows that in presence of the parametric drive, despite Bob being in vacuum, the state $|\mathord{+}\rangle|0\rangle|g\rangle$ will acquire a phase at a rate $\Delta E_{10}$.
 Hence, it is important to track the frame of the oscillators (on software) for any subsequent operation.
-For instance, this unconditional detuning is included in the displacement pulses used for Wigner tomography via a virtual detuning.
-The phase acquired by the state $|\mathord{+}\rangle|0\rangle|g\rangle$ was also experimentally measured as a function of the detuning $\Delta$, see green markers in Fig.\,\ref{fig: analytics}(b), which agrees with the prediction of Eq.\,\ref{Eq: 01 rate} (solid line).
+For instance, the frame is tracked as a virtual detuning applied to the displacement pulses used for Wigner tomography.
+The phase acquired by the state $|\mathord{+}\rangle|0\rangle|g\rangle$ was also experimentally measured as a function of the detuning $\Delta$, see green markers in Fig.\,\ref{fig: analytics}(b), which agrees with the prediction of Eq.\,\ref{Eq: 01 rate} (solid green line).
+Finally, the total cross-Kerr induced in the 0/1 photon subspace is thus